 It’s incredibly difficult to deal with a dog or puppy that can’t be left alone, in fact, it’s probably one of the hardest behavioural problems to overcome.
 Like many behaviour related problems however, prevention is far better than a cure.

+In the vast majority of cases, puppy anxiety starts at the very beginning.
 Owners can become so besotted by their new puppy that they’re delighted when they want to follow them everywhere – and this bonding is vitally important.
-But, if they grow up expecting to constantly be with you every second of the day, without you building their confidence or teaching some independence, this is what they’re going to grow up to expect.
+But, if you allow them to constantly be with you, every second of the day, this is what they’re going to grow up to expect.
+Then suddenly when you need to go out without them, you discover that their world crumbles without you.

 Puppy separation anxiety symptoms